image_pdfimage_print

 • ensure students’ prior knowledge and skills translate to academic success.

-Prospective students follow the specified application process outlined on the Institution’s website, in accordance with the Admissions Procedures.
-During the application process applicants are provided with entry requirements, comprehensive course and fee information, enabling them to make an informed decision regarding their choice of course.
+4.3 Prospective students follow the application process specified on the Institution’s website, in accordance with the Admissions Procedures.
+During the application process applicants are provided with entry requirements, comprehensive course details, fee information, allowing them to make informed decisions about their course selection.

-To be eligible for admission, undergraduate applicants must satisfy the minimum entry requirements and any course specific requirements or prerequisites detailed in the Admissions Guidebook.
-All entry and course requirements apply consistently across different campus locations and/or modes of study.
+4.4 To be eligible for admission, undergraduate applicants must satisfy the minimum entry requirements, and any course specific requirements or prerequisites detailed in the Admissions Guidebook.
+These requirements are consistently applied across different campus locations and modes of study.

-Entry requirements are course specific and may include, but is not limited to, the following or a combination of:
+4.5 Entry requirements are course specific and may include, but are not limited to, the following or a combination of:

 • formal qualifications;